- Ask specific questions to find out about the safety and effectiveness of complementary and alternative therapies.

-Many people with cancer have questions about various treatments, techniques, or products about complementary and alternative medicine (CAM) .
-These approaches include acupuncture, herbal remedies, and meditation—anything that is not considered conventional medicine.
-However, before you begin any CAM therapy, it is important to first discuss all treatment options with your doctor to make sure it doesn’t interfere with your cancer treatment plan.
+Many people with cancer have questions about the methods and products used as complementary therapies .
+However, before you begin any complementary therapy, discuss all treatment options with your doctor.
+It is important to make sure the complementary therapy works well with your cancer treatment plan.

-First, find out who is recommending this CAM therapy.
-If there are only anecdotal claims (people's personal stories) and no trustworthy clinical research, the treatment probably does not treat cancer.
-If news or advertisements about a CAM therapy appear in mass media, but not in scientific literature, it is unlikely to help treat cancer.
-Learn more about evaluating medical news .
-If a treatment promises to cure all cancers, the advertisement could be a fraud.
-There are more than 100 different types of cancer , and no single treatment will work for everyone or for every type of cancer.
+First, find out who is recommending this therapy.
+If there are only people's personal stories and no trustworthy research, the treatment probably does not treat cancer.
+If news or ads about a therapy appear in mass media, but not in scientific journals, it is unlikely to help treat cancer.
+Learn more about evaluating cancer information on the Internet .
+If a treatment promises to cure all cancers, the ad is a fraud.
+There are more than 100 different types of cancer .
+No one treatment will work for every person or for every type of cancer.

-Use the following questions to help you gather the information you need about a CAM therapy.
+Use the questions below to help find out more about a complementary or alternative therapy.

-- What is the goal of this treatment?
+- What is the goal of this therapy?
 Does it work in combination with a standard therapy, or would it replace standard therapy?

-- What research is available about this treatment’s safety?
+- What research is available about this treatment’s safety and effectiveness?

-- Does the CAM practitioner have a license or credentials relevant to their specialization?
+- Does the person offering this treatment have a license or credentials for their specialization?

-- Is the treatment effective for my particular type of cancer?
-Has research to support the effectiveness of this treatment been published in peer-reviewed medical journals?
+- Will this treatment work for the type of cancer I have?
+Has research supporting this treatment been published in peer-reviewed medical journals?

-- Is it possible to have a reaction to or side effects from this CAM therapy?
+- Is it possible to have a reaction to or side effects from this therapy?